Outdoor Long-range Wi-Fi Access Points Enable Connectivity in Key Locations

 It was now time for us to transfer the GWN7630LR and the GWN7630 APs to the GWN.cloud.
 For that we clicked on the Transfer network group button, which allowed us to transfer our local configurations to our cloud account.
 It prompted us to create a network by entering a new network name for the network group and, alternatively, if we clicked on the Transfer AP button, it would have allowed us to select a pre-existing network group and move our APs to it (Refer to screenshot excerpts Fig. G).

 We were able to successfully transfer to the GWN.cloud (cloud hosted/Cloud Software-as-a-Service (SaaS).
 Using a browser, we continued to manage, monitor and report on the Wi-Fi network, access points and the clients.
-(Refer to Fig. H)
+(Refer to Fig. H).

 All complex features and functions supported on the GWN7630LR were now available on the web-based management interface.
 For us, the deployment was simple and straight-forward, just a few clicks away, thanks to the well laid out and intuitive onscreen menu layout.
 All we needed was a browser and or the GWN.cloud android version running on our smartphone to access the real-time data, status/alerts and report information on our test Wi-Fi network, clients and APs.
 We could configure and modify GWN7630LR’s functions and features using the web-based Grandstream management interface, giving us complete control over the setup Wi-Fi network, access points and clients.
 The browser interface gave us access to the GWN7630LR unit’s administration, monitoring, reporting and alerting functions We were up and running expeditiously, using the embedded Wi-Fi controller and the GWN.cloud.
 It is noteworthy that the migration to the cloud was easy and the functionality testing was a success, as everything worked satisfactorily.